 Instead, this spreadsheet emphases cash flow tracking as a means to help you streamline so many other things in your financial plan (such as your taxes and retirement planning).
 Actually, tracking your expenses is THE number one thing I recommend to take your personal finances to the next level, no matter where you’re currently at financially.
 A budget is not a requirement!

 As a quick side note, Tiller, a great Fintech company that you can use to automatically pull your bank transactions into a spreadsheet, just recently started rolling out their Excel integration (it was previously only in Google Sheets).
 I think it’s the absolute best option if you don’t live by a set budget each month, but you still want to automate tracking your expenses and you love spreadsheets.
-I’m not currently an affiliate with Tiller, I just think they have an amazing product!
+I am not an affiliate and do not have a monetary relationship with Tiller, I just think they have an amazing product!

 Basic Financial Essentials